luancolombo/projeto-golf-desk/README.md

 # Golf Office API

 RESTful API under development for the operational management of a golf course.
-The project covers player registration, tee time scheduling, bookings, booking players, rental items, player-level payments, and tee time capacity rules.
+The project covers player registration, tee time scheduling, bookings, booking players, rental items, player-level payments, receipts, check-in tickets, and tee time capacity rules.

 The main focus of this project is Java backend development with Spring Boot, using layered architecture, DTOs, validations, business rules in services, transactions, and HATEOAS links in API responses.